 A handful of American Express cash-back cards that once consistently offered competitive 0% balance transfer APRs ditched the deals entirely in June: Amex EveryDay Credit Card, Amex EveryDay Preferred Credit Card, Blue Cash Everyday Card from American Express, Blue Cash Preferred Card from American Express, and the Cash Magnet Card.

 Another notable balance transfer offer change in June came from Citi.
-The Citi Diamond Preferred and Citi Simplicity cards advertised 21-months-long 0% balance transfer APR offers for months, which made them the best cards for consumers wanting to make debt transfers from other high-interest cards.
-In June, the balance transfer APR offers on both cards were dialed back to 18 months long, which were still considered generous, but not stand-out.
+For months, the Citi Diamond Preferred and Citi Simplicity cards advertised 21-months-long 0% balance transfer APR offers, which made them the best cards for consumers wanting to make debt transfers from other high-interest cards.
+In June, the balance transfer APR offers on both cards were dialed back to 18 months long, which were still considered generous, but not standout.

 Small Purchase APR Increases